 (SOUNDBITE OF LAUGHTER)

-CONAN: Let me describe a meeting, you ran into a former colleague of yours at a coffee shop in Chicago, and you write: She went on to puncture the exaggerated pretensions of the so-called - her qualifications - scholars in the department she knew, who had attempted suicide, who was living with a lesbian partner, who had a secret drinking problem, who spoke against a putative friend at a closed meeting who was up for tenure, who attained to new heights of pomposity and unreality in his or her behavior.
+CONAN: Let me describe a meeting.
+You ran into a former colleague of yours at a coffee shop in Chicago, and you write: She went on to puncture the exaggerated pretensions of the so-called - her qualifications - scholars in the department she knew, who had attempted suicide, who was living with a lesbian partner, who had a secret drinking problem, who spoke against a putative friend at a closed meeting who was up for tenure, who attained to new heights of pomposity and unreality in his or her behavior.

-I added my own on-the-whole less-rich bits to this splendid stew of gossip.
+I added my own, on the whole less-rich bits to this splendid stew of gossip.
 I couldn't remember when I had such a delightful time.

 But none of these religions has made any headway about gossip because gossip is about the most interesting thing in the world, which is other people.

 CONAN: And probably unavoidable for that.
-Let's get into some of those motivations, though, that you write about, and you cite the philosopher Emrys Westacott, giving several possibilities among the countless ones that are available, the first and most miserable is that whoever the gossiper is wants to do dirt to the person he is gossiping about.
+Let's get into some of those motivations, though, that you write about.
+And you cite the philosopher Emrys Westacott, giving several possibilities among the countless ones that are available.
+The first, and most miserable, is that whoever the gossiper is wants to do dirt to the person he is gossiping about.

-EPSTEIN: Exactly, that's - gossip has its bad name because of its often vicious aspect, somebody wants to sink somebody else's reputation in a way that's - the motive is simply viciousness, and one has to sort of guard against that kind of gossip.
+EPSTEIN: Exactly, that's - gossip has its bad name because of its often vicious aspect.
+Somebody wants to sink somebody else's reputation in a way that's - the motive is simply viciousness, and one has to sort of guard against that kind of gossip.

-My own favorite is gossip about the foibles of other people, their pretensions, their little hypocrisies, their pretensions, that to me is the most amusing of all.
+My own favorite is gossip about the foibles of other people, their pretensions, their little hypocrisies; their pretensions - that, to me, is the most amusing of all.
 I had a dear friend, I don't mention his name in the book, but he's since died.
 His name was John Gross(ph), and he was the editor of the Times literary supplement.

 And as I mentioned in the book, he dined at higher tables than I and had wonderful stories.
 I'd get these transcontinental calls, and it begins something like: Joe, John Gross here from London.
 Joe, I'll bet you can't tell me with whom Fidel Castro is sleeping.
 You know, and then he'd put me through guessing, and, you know, Indira Gandhi, Golda Meir - no, no, no, no, Joe, wrong, wrong, wrong, wrong.

-Or he would have a story about a Nobel prizewinner.
-In this case, Harold Pinter is sending out little poems to his friends, even though he's won the Nobel Prize, he has all the recognition in the world, needing more praise still for his small poems.
+Or he would have a story about a Nobel prize winner.
+In this case, Harold Pinter is sending out little poems to his friends.
+Even though he's won the Nobel Prize, he has all the recognition in the world, needing more praise still for his small poems.
 And it's that kind of gossip that I find so charming.

-CONAN: There's a funny comeback that one of his correspondents has when a two-line poem delivered to him from the great man and asked, well, how did you like it.
+CONAN: There's a funny comeback that one of his correspondents has, when a two-line poem delivered to him from the great man and asked, well, how did you like it?

 EPSTEIN: Yes, the poem was, as John told it to me over the phone, a pukey little poem, you see.
 He said, it goes like this.
 You probably don't know Len Hutton's name.
 He's like a cricketeer, comparable to your Joe DiMaggio, you see.
 I knew Len Hutton in his prime, another time, another time.
 You see, that was the whole poem, John says.

 In any case, he sends it out to various people, and they all write back and praise him: You've nailed it this time, Harold.
 Oh, Harold, how you captured this is beyond my reckoning.
 Except one friend doesn't answer, and after two weeks, Harold Pinter calls the friend and says: Simon, have you - did you - not that it matters, but did you get that poem I sent you?
-He said: Yes, yes I did, Harold.
+He said: Yes, I did, Harold, yes.

 He said: What did you think of it?
 And he said: Well, actually, haven't quite finished it.
 And that's a perfect John Gross story, if I may say so.
-And that's artful gossip, I think, it's very good.
+And that's artful gossip, I think; it's very good.

-CONAN: There are other motivations, including, you say, the purely informational.
+CONAN: There are other motivations, including - you say - the purely informational.
 Gossip is a form of news.

 EPSTEIN: Absolutely, and sometimes it's crucial news.
-For example, if you're working for a large corporation, it would be very helpful to know that your CEO is having a nervous breakdown, you know, or in an academic department what sort of changes are being made in universities.
-In small corporate bodies, gossip is the only kind of form of news that one - that is available to one and can be of greatest significance.
+For example, if you're working for a large corporation, it would be very helpful to know that your CEO is having a nervous breakdown, you know; or in an academic department, what sort of changes are being made in universities.
+In small, corporate bodies, gossip is the only kind of form of news that one - that is available to one, and can be of greatest significance.

 CONAN: We're asking you, our listeners, for your motives.
 What was in it for you when you passed along a piece of gossip?
 Give us a call, 800-989-8255.
 Email firstname.lastname@example.org.
 And we'll start with Luke(ph), Luke with us from Cokeville, Tennessee.

 But now that I'm grown up and out of college and with a better friend group, I find that when I'm dishing on somebody, I suppose, that I feel closer to the people that I'm actually talking with, sort of - I feel like I'm closer friends with them, warmer, more accepted.
-And at particular times when - oh goodness - that I've been talking about girls that I have a crush on or would like to ask out or how things are going in a romantic field, it's good to hear feedback on that, and it makes me feel closer to who I'm talking with.
+And at particular times when - oh, goodness - that I've been talking about girls that I have a crush on or would like to ask out, or how things are going in a romantic field, it's good to hear feedback on that, and it makes me feel closer to who I'm talking with.